3point14thon/meetup_rsvp_predictor/README.md

 ### Product

 The site is currently live at showup.guru.
-You can also run the web app locally by cloning this repo and typing ```bash run_web_app.sh``` in the repos root directory.
+You can also run the web app locally by cloning this repo and typing ```bash run_web_app.sh``` in the repo's root directory.

 To get a prediction for your event input the event details, then hit the "RSVP" button.